 Ubud is in the center of the island of Bali, approximately 45 minutes from Denpasar airport.

-If you go without the transfer to Ubud from the airport hired, you can also negotiate the price with local taxi drivers.
-This way you would be paying 320k IDR ($22.5 approx.) after begging for a while.
+If you go without booking the transfer to Ubud from the airport , you can also negotiate the price with local taxi drivers.
+This way, you’ll pay 320k IDR ($22.50 approx.) after begging for a while.

-You can also go from the airport to Ubud by public transport, in vans called Bemos, although you will need to connect in Batubulan to Saka.
-The total price would be 40k IDR being the cheapest way to go from Denpasar to Ubud.
+You can also go from the airport to Ubud by public transport, in vans called Bemos, although you’ll need to get off in Batubulan and get another bus to Saka.
+The total price would be 40k IDR, which is the cheapest way to go from Denpasar to Ubud.

 Map of Ubud Bali

-We say goodbye!
-I leave here the map of Ubud Indonesia with all the places we have mentioned throughout this article.
+That’s all, folks!
+Here is a map of Ubud Indonesia with all the places we’ve mentioned throughout this article.
 Also, remember that you can download our tourist Bali map to find all the places of interest offline.

 - CHEAP FERRIES from Bali (without hotel pick-up).